 Let’s dive in!

-Step #1: Align Your Actions
+Step #1: Align Your Efforts

-Aligning your actions with your business goals is crucial for achieving success.
+Aligning your efforts with your business goals is crucial for achieving success.
 That is to say, every decision you make and every action you take should be in line with your overall goals and objectives.

-You can align your actions by
+You can align your efforts and your actions by

-- Creating an achievement plan..
+- Creating an achievement plan.
 This plan should outline the specific steps you will take to achieve your goals, along with the resources and timelines required.

 By having a plan in place, you can ensure that your actions are focused and aligned with your goals.